HideakiAbe/ESP32Repository/README.md

 # web Graph library
 ![webGraphLib](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/sampleGraph.png)
-webGraphLib is a simple graphic library to make a web user interface for your projects using the  the **ESP32** .
-It uses web sockets and lets you create and update grapical elements on your GUI through multiple browser devices.
+webGraphLib is a simple graphic library to make a web user interface for your Arduino projects using the  the **ESP32** .
+It uses web sockets and lets you create and update dynamic grapical elements on your GUI through multiple browser devices.

-This Library runs on any kind  **ESP32** (genral ESP32 board)
+This Library runs on any kind  [**generic ESP32 board** ](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/esp32.jpg)

 This Library depends on 2 famous ESP32 libraries.
 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)